Dresdener Strasse 114

 • two large terrace and balcony areas towards the west and the east

-• exposed location on the 4th floor guaranteeing transparency and brightness
+• exposed location on the 4th floor guaranteeing transparency and brightness easily accessible by elevator

 • innovative and easily changeable floor plan due to non-load-bearing walls

 • loft ambience with room heights of 3.00 m and several concrete columns

 • only high quality materials such as solid wood parquet, glass mosaics and natural stone tiles

 • unique visual axes all around with unobstructed views

 • unmistakable facade design through the gray of the concrete columns, the brown wood tone of the windows and the reflections in the large-area glazing windows

 • historic location in the middle of the former border strip between Mitte and Kreuzberg